Were you injured in an accident that was not your fault?

 Are there any exceptions?

 Yes.
 There are several other factors that can affect whether a successful no win, no fee claim will be possible, such as the circumstances of your accident or whether there is an untraceable defendant.

-We can give you a definitive answer over the phone.
+We can give you a clearer answer over the phone.
 Speak to a personal injury solicitor now on 0800 612 7456.
 You can also find out if you have a claim with our Personal Injury Claim Checker:

 The amount of money you could claim for your injury will depend on: